 WAHM – وهم

-The ifrât degree for the quwwa al-wâhimah is also called wahm, which is fearing and despairing from the things that are not needed to be feared or despaired or having doubts about exact facts and truths.
+The ifrât degree for the quwwa al-wâhimah is also called wahm, which is fearing and despairing about things that do not need to be feared or despaired, or having doubts about exact facts and truths.

 “One of the most important and fundamental emotions in man is the sense of fear.
 Scheming dhâlims profit greatly from the vein of fear.
 They restrain the cowards with it.
 The agents of the worldly and propagandists of the people of dhalâlah take advantage of this vein of the ‘awâm and of the ‘Ulamâ in particular.
 They frighten them and excite their wahm.
 For example, in order to throw someone on a roof into danger, a scheming man shows the one who has wahm, something which he supposes is harmful; he excites his wahm and draws him gradually towards the edge of the roof; then he makes him fall and break his neck.
 In exactly the same way, they make people sacrifice most important things through most unimportant wahm.
 Thinking, Don't let this mosquito bite me, they flee into the dragon's mouth.